 Were you recently arrested for DWI in Denton County after having been previously charged for drunk driving?
 You will only have 15 days to request an administrative license suspension hearing to get your license back if you refused to submit to chemical testing or failed blood or breath testing.
 You should contact an experienced criminal defense attorney right away.

-The Law Offices of Richard C. McConathy defends clients in and around Lewisville who have been accused of drunk driving, and we help residents of areas such as Denton, Flower Mound, and Little Elm.
-Our firm can provide an honest and thorough evaluation of your case when you call 940-222-8004 right now to take advantage of a free, confidential consultation.
+The Law Offices of Richard C. McConathy defends clients in and around Denton who has been accused of drunk driving, and we help residents of areas such as Lewisville, Flower Mound, and Little Elm.
+Our firm can provide an honest and thorough evaluation of your case when you call (940) 222-8004 right now to take advantage of a free, confidential consultation.

 The offense of DWI is defined in Texas Penal Code § 49.04 as being a person who is intoxicated while operating a motor vehicle in a public place.
 The Texas Penal Code defines intoxicated as meaning an alleged offender either “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body,” or “having an alcohol concentration of 0.08 or more.”